Indusaranie004/BuildSafe/README.md

 ========================================================================================================================================================================================

+"Change the Wi-Fi or any internet IP address in api.js (to connect your device to the server)."

+Or, if you want it as a README step title:

+01. Change the Wi-Fi or Internet IP Address in api.js (Connect Your Device to the Server)"

-01. Backe End Setup :
+02. Backe End Setup :
    npm start

-02. Front End Setup :
+03. Front End Setup :
     npm i or npx expo i &
     npx expo start

-03. Ollma setup
+04. Ollma setup

 ⚙️ Step-by-Step Setup Guide
 🪟 For Windows: